 It was a very fine day.
 Willie took the Box of Eggs down to the steamer in the sulky before breakfast.
 I finished digging the piece of ground the top side of the house.
 In the evening there was a meeting of the Mutual Improvement Society in the Hall.
 Mr A. Matheson presided.
 The subject for discussion was, “Should Dalmations be allowed to acquire land”

 It was a very fine day.
-Willie and Dave were cutting wood for another charcoal kiln.
+I was digging the top side of the house.
+Willie and Dave set fire to their kiln.